manabu-hirano/logdrive/README.md

 ### Installing guest OS for tests

-First, you need to specify IP address of your computer as follows:
+First, specify IP addresses of your computer and virtual machines as follows.
+In the following example, we assume that you have free IP address of 192.168.1.{151,152,...} for virtual machines in addition to your computer's IP address (i.e., 192.168.1.130).
+Please note that netmask has been fixed at 24 in the test scripts.

     [root@localhost setup]# cd ../tests
     [root@localhost tests]# vi ipaddr_definition.sh
      HOST_IP=192.168.1.130  # YOUR COMPUTER'S IP ADDRESS
      GUEST_IP_SUFFIX_BASE=150  # SUFFIX OF GUEST OS'S IP ADDRESS

-In our script, host's IP address is ${HOST_IP}, and guest OS's IP addresses are 192.168.1.{151, 152, 153, ...}/24 when you use the above setting.
+Run make-VMs.sh to install CentOS5 on new virtual machine.

     [root@localhost tests]# bash make-VMs.sh
     ## This scripts makes VMs by answering questions